wp-plugins/tsuiseki-tracking/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Renamed css class to css selector as we are using selector expressions not only class names.
+* Updated screenshot and readme

 = 1.0.2 =
 * Added a screenshot from our online demo
 * Adjusted the screenshot size to the wordpress.org site (560px wide)